Skip to main content

-Established in 1987, the Small Business Research Centre (SBRC) is one of the leading research groups in the UK in the field of small business and entrepreneurship.
+Established in 1987, the Small Business Research Centre (SBRC) is one of the leading research centres in the field of small business and entrepreneurship and innovation.
 We have developed a growing international reputation, based on an extensive portfolio of research and consultancy, both in the UK and overseas.
-The following links are to current research and recently completed projects undertaken by the Centre.

-Our research focuses on themes of contemporary social, economic and environmental relevance, including sustainable innovation and entrepreneurship, quality of self-employment, inclusive entrepreneurship, empowerment of disadvantaged groups, entrepreneurial potential, and SME internationalisation.
+Our current research focuses on themes of contemporary social, economic and environmental relevance, including sustainable innovation and entrepreneurship, self-employment, social entrepreneurship, empowerment of disadvantaged groups and technology foresight.

 The ENERGISE project was completed in December 2019.
 The SBRC research team contributed to developing its conceptual framework, establishing a database of sustainable energy consumption initiatives across the EU, and producing a report on the design of innovative energy living labs.
 The UK Living Lab Country Report is now available online via the following URL: www.energiseproject.eu/livinglab_country_reports

 Since the start of 2019, Genus and Iskandarova have produced and submitted to the European Commission six deliverables, including two policy reports, two policy briefings and two workshop proceedings reports, which are available now online on the ENERGISE website, available at: www.energiseproject.eu/deliverables.